Gewandhaus: The third Gewandhaus

-The third and current Gewandhaus on Augustusplatz and the eastern part of the inner city ring road opened on 8 October 1981, two hundred years after the Leipzig Gewandhaus Orchestra moved into the original hall.
-The foundation stone was laid by conductor Kurt Masur on 8 November 1977.
-The architect was Rudolf Skoda, who like his predecessor Dauthe was also a native of Leipzig.
-The design of the hall carefully took into consideration its precedents' reputation for excellent acoustics.
-During construction, the hall was even filled up several times with soldiers of the East German Nationale Volksarmee to test its sound quality at full capacity.
+The third, current Gewandhaus, on Augustusplatz and the eastern part of the inner city ring road, opened on 8 October 1981, 200 years after the Leipzig Gewandhaus Orchestra moved into the original hall.
+Conductor Kurt Masur laid the foundation stone on 8 November 1977.
+The architect was Rudolf Skoda, who like Dauthe was a native of Leipzig.
+The design carefully took into consideration its precedents' reputation for excellent acoustics.
+During construction, the hall was filled several times with soldiers of the East German Nationale Volksarmee to test its sound quality at full capacity.

 During the Autumn of Nations in 1989, the Gewandhaus became a platform for political dissent against the Communist authorities, as Masur opened up the hall for public discussion on the future and reform of the GDR (the so-called "Gewandhaus Talks").

-Today's Gewandhaus has a seating capacity of 1900, and features a Schuke concert organ with 6,845 pipes.
+Today's Gewandhaus has a seating capacity of 1,900 and features a Schuke concert organ with 6,845 pipes.